My Dog Ate A Battery! Help! What Should I Do?

 My dog chewed a battery—will he be okay?

 Batteries are common household objects.
-This means the odds of your dog ingesting one in his lifetime are relatively high, which is why you need to know what to do about it.
+This means the odds of your dog ingesting one in his lifetime are relatively high.
 Catching battery ingestion as quickly as possible, especially button batteries, will help reduce your dog’s risk of injury.
 If you think your dog has eaten a battery, call your veterinarian.

 The Labrador Site Founder